lowRISC/container-hotplug/README.md

 # container-ci-hotplug

-Run a Docker container and hot-plug devices into it as they are plugged and unplugged.
+Hot-plug devices into a Docker container as they are plugged and unplugged.